 Travis and I spent the entire winter looking forward to our first kayaking trip in Germany.
 Every weekend in April brought rainy weather that cancelled our plans before the sun finally appeared in full force in May.
-Dusting off our paddling gear and hefting our Orus out of their storage boxes, we loaded up the VW for a weekend of adventures in the Spreewald Biosphere Reserve, a nature reserve located about 100 km east of Berlin.
-Formed during the last Ice Age, the region now harbors over 1500 kilometers of canals and streams that wind through thickly wooded lush forests.
+Dusting off our paddling gear and hefting our Oru kayaks out of their storage boxes, we loaded up the VW for a weekend of adventure in the Spreewald Biosphere Reserve, a nature reserve located about 100 km east of Berlin.
+Formed during the last Ice Age, the region now offers over 1500 km of canals and streams that wind through thickly wooded lush forests.
 The biosphere reserve is protected as a UNESCO site and is home to thousands of species of plants and animals, some only found in this forest.
 For two nature lovers, it sounded like the perfect place for us to experience kayaking in Germany for the first time.

 Since we’re completely new to paddling in Germany, I contacted the official Spreewald Tourism Office before our trip for information about paddling routes and options for camping.
 They kindly responded immediately, forwarding a map with camping sites marked, and assured me our dog was welcome in the reserve.
-With food for the weekend, printed paper map in hand, and a rough 2-day paddling route pinned on Maps.Me (our offline phone map app), our 3.5-hour drive from Göttingen flew by.
+With food for the weekend, printed paper map in hand, and a rough 2-day paddling route pinned on Maps.Me, our 3.5-hour drive from Göttingen flew by.

-The already warm summer day grew even warmer as we neared our destination, the town of Lübbenau – official gateway of the Spreewald.
-We could immediately see how it had earned its designation as “the city of punts and pickles.”
-With the small town built around Spreewald’s canals, locals navigate the waterways in punts, traditional flat-bottomed boats maneuvered by a long pole.
+The town of Lübbenau is the official gateway to the Spreewald Biosphere Reserve.
+It’s immediately obvious how it’s earned its designation as “the city of punts and pickles.”
+With the small town built around Spreewald’s canals, locals navigate the waterways in punts – traditional flat-bottomed boats maneuvered by a long pole.
 The “pickles” though, we never did see.

-Within minutes, I was officially in heaven!
-Though we passed quite a few paddlers in the canal near the campground, the woods and waterways were ours after paddling for just a few minutes.
+Though you’ll likely pass quite a few paddlers in the canal near the campground, the woods and waterways will likely be mostly deserted after paddling for just a few minutes.

-Still paddling in the little hamlet of Lübbenau, we passed the most picturesque old houses.
-Set back from the canal, some were surrounded by immaculate lawns, manicured shrubs, and expansive gardens.
-Most melded into the forest landscape, peering through the trees with their beards of creeping vines.
-Having earned a rest, retired punts rested on the banks of the shore.
+Paddling through the little hamlet of Lübbenau, you’ll pass the most picturesque old houses that line the canals.
+Set back from the water, some are surrounded by immaculate lawns, manicured shrubs, and expansive gardens.
+Most meld into the forest landscape, peering through the trees with their beards of creeping vines.
+Having earned a rest, retired punts rest on the banks of the shore.

-The canals are littered with small dams, but when we reached the first of many, we were impressed with their neat little system.
+When we reached the first dam, though, we were immediately impressed with their neat little system.
 We were easily able to bypass the dam by pulling our kayaks up and over a wooden ramp with rows of metal rollers.
-Simply brilliant!